MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Clearance Process:**

-    - In this stage, Clearance Process will start for employee in Clearance Module, once clearance completed then it will send Approval to Finance Departmet Approval.
+    - In this stage, Clearance Process will start for employee in Clearance Module, once clearance completed then it will send Approval to Finance Department Approval.

       - *In The Action field is following to,*